Counseling Degrees & Licenses in Connecticut

 Professional counselor credentialing requirements in Connecticut are much the same as in other states.
 The Connecticut State Department of Health grants licenses to applicants who graduated from a program from a regionally accredited college or university with a degree in the discipline.

-Most accredited counseling degree programs follow the standards put forth by the Council for Accreditation of Counseling & Related Educational Programs (CACREP), which accredits master’s and doctoral degree programs in counseling and its specialties in the United States and throughout the world.
+Most accredited counseling degree programs follow the standards put forth by the Council for Accreditation of Counseling & Related Educational Programs (CACREP), which accredits master’s and doctoral degree programs in counseling and its specialties in the United States and worldwide.
 CACREP certifies all counseling specialties, including rehabilitation counseling, school counseling, clinical mental health counseling, marriage and family counseling, and addiction counseling.

-CACREP approves addiction counseling programs that require students to take a minimum of 60 semester-credit-hours (or 90 quarter-credit-hours) of coursework.
-Accreditation of some kind is important for students to consider when choosing a program because that is a key way to be sure that the program and school, in general, meet a broad range of requirements designed to provide a high-quality education that employers can trust.
+CACREP approves addiction counseling programs that require students to take a minimum of 60 semester-credit hours (or 90 quarter-credit hours) of coursework.
+Accreditation is important for students to consider when choosing a program because it is a key way to be sure that the program and school, in general, meet a broad range of requirements designed to provide a high-quality education that employers can trust.

-Accreditation for marriage and family counseling programs is also provided through the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
+The Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) also provides accreditation for marriage and family therapy programs.
 COAMFTE-accredited marriage and family counseling programs at the masters, doctoral, and post-graduate training program levels.

 In Connecticut, eligible professionals must also successfully complete the National Counselor Examination for Licensure and Certification (NCE) or the National Clinical Mental Health Counseling Examination (NCMHCE) administered by the National Board for Certified Counselors.
 Connecticut provides credentials for Licensed Alcohol and Drug Counselors, Marital and Family Therapists, Occupational Therapists, and Professional Counselors.

-The need for counselors, in Connecticut and in general, will grow as a growing population seeks mental health counseling.
-The U.S. Bureau of Labor Statistics (2023) forecasts that careers in community and social service occupations will grow faster than the average for all occupations (3 percent) nationally from 2022 to 2032.
+The need for counselors in Connecticut and in general will grow as a growing population seeks mental health counseling.
+The U.S. Bureau of Labor Statistics (2024) forecasts that careers in community and social service occupations will grow faster than the average for all occupations (3 percent) nationally from 2022 to 2032.
 About 281,600 openings are projected each year, on average, in these occupations.

 Read on for a few of the many schools offering programs for counseling degrees and licenses in Connecticut.